bjornbytes/lovr.org/docs/Skybox.md

 Skybox
 ===

-A Skybox is a collection of six images used to apply a background to a three dimensional scene.
+A Skybox is a set of one or more images used to apply a background to a three dimensional scene.
-Each image is used to texture the face of a cube, and the cube is drawn around the camera, giving an illusion of a 360-degree background.
+Cubemap Skyboxes can be used, where 6 images are provided to map onto the inside of the cube.
+The cube is drawn around the camera, giving an illusion of a 360-degree background.
+Alternatively, a single panoramic image can be used (sometimes called equirectangular projection) that will wrap around the camera like a sphere.

 <table>
 <tr>